Limit the study area

 - In the Geoprocessing pane, search for and open the Buffer tool.

-- Change the following parameters (do not run the tool yet):
+- In the Buffer tool pane, change the following parameters (do not run the tool yet):

 - For Input Features, choose All-Season Emergency Roads.